AhmedMostafaAttiaaa/SQL-retail_sales_data/README.md

-# Retail Sales Analysis SQL Project
+# 🛍️ Retail Sales Analysis SQL Project

-## 🧾 Overview
+## 📘 Overview

 **Project Title**: Retail Sales Analysis
 **Database**: `p1_retail_db`

-This project demonstrates foundational SQL skills used in data analysis — from data exploration and cleaning to answering key business questions.
-Ideal for beginners seeking to strengthen their SQL proficiency through hands-on retail data analysis.
+This project showcases essential SQL skills applied to a retail dataset — from database creation and data cleaning to generating business insights.
+It’s designed for beginners to practice and build strong SQL foundations using real-world retail scenarios.

 ---

 ## 🎯 Objectives

-1. **Database Setup** – Build and populate a retail sales database.
+1. **Database Setup** – Build and populate a structured retail sales database.
-2. **Data Cleaning** – Detect and remove incomplete records.
+2. **Data Cleaning** – Detect and remove incomplete or missing data entries.
-3. **Exploratory Data Analysis (EDA)** – Understand structure and distribution of data.
+3. **Exploratory Data Analysis (EDA)** – Understand the structure and nature of the dataset.
-4. **Business Insights** – Use SQL to derive meaningful insights.
+4. **Business Insights** – Use SQL queries to extract actionable business insights.

 ---

 ## 🗂️ Project Structure

-### 1. Database Setup
+### 1. 🏗️ Database Setup

-- Create the database and core table:
+Create the database and main table:

 ```sql
 CREATE DATABASE p1_retail_db;